maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 }
 ```

-This also presents a sturcture for our collection process: wait for some number of increments and
+This also presents a structure for our collection process: wait for some number of increments and
 decrements, process them, then decide if we want to try to perform a collection: